 It also has a site health feature (1) to track how your ads are affecting your website.
 If you want to track more specific metrics, you can link your account to your Google Analytics & PageSpeed Insights tool.

-Snigel has a user-friendly dashboard that provides real-time updates and personalized support from a dedicated ad expert.
+Snigel has a user-friendly dashboard that provides real-time updates and additional insights, with personalized support from a dedicated ad expert.

-Although it offers only a basic overview of your ad performance, you can always reach out to your dedicated ad tech expert for more detailed reports.
+You can always reach out to your dedicated ad tech expert for even more detailed reports.
 This arrangement is actually even more convenient since you don’t have to parse through the data since the ad tech expert is already doing this on your behalf.

 Mediavine vs AdThrive vs Snigel: Pros & Cons